Standard Test Method for Aerodynamic Acceptance of AMS1424 and AMS1428 Aircraft Deicing/Anti-Icing Fluids

 The objective of this standard is to ensure acceptable aerodynamic characteristics of the deicing/anti-icing fluids as they flow off of aircraft lifting and control surfaces during the takeoff ground acceleration and climb.
 Aerodynamic acceptance of an aircraft ground deicing/anti-icing fluid is based upon the fluid’s boundary layer displacement thickness (BLDT) on a flat plate, measured after experiencing the free stream velocity time history of a representative aircraft takeoff.
 Acceptability of the fluid is determined by comparing BLDT measurements of the candidate fluid with a datum established from the values of a reference fluid BLDT and the BLDT over the dry (clean) test plate.
 Testing is carried out in the temperature range at which the fluid, undiluted and diluted, is to be used in airline service.

 NOTE: No additional testing is required for non-glycol fluids at this time.
-For more information about non-glycol fluids please refer to AMS1424.
+For more information about non-glycol fluids, please refer to AMS1424 and AMS1428.

 Modified note concerning non-glycol fluids to include AMS1428.

 Additional test temperatures for AMS1428 neat fluids.

 Change the high speed ramp acceptance criteria to a straight line.